hx2A/whitney-example-code/README.md

 pip install websockets numpy pandas
 ```

 Add your API key to the file `ais-data/main.py` before running it.
+Update the `DATA_DIR` directory to a location for AIS message logs.

 ```bash
 python ais-data/main.py
 ```

+Initially you will see log messages about unknown ships; it will take a few minutes for the code to receive enough messages for it to be able to pair static data and position data together and display meaningful statements.

+Every message received will be saved to the `DATA_DIR` directory.
+You can and should write Python code to analyze these json data files and figure out how to best filter and process the data to achieve your goals.

 ### Understanding the Data